What is an Order Form?

 Create a New Order Form

-Any form can be used to collect orders- adding the following Order Form Items are what make your form an Order Form.
-Start with one of our many order templates, or from a blank form.
-Drag and drop from the "Order Form Items" section to begin building the form:
+Any form can be used to collect orders—adding the Order Form Items are what make your form an Order Form.
+Start with one of our many order templates or from a blank form, then drag and drop from the "Order Form Items" section to begin building the form:

 - Radio Button and Checkbox Pricing: Present your customers with options and choices to order from.

 - Text Field Pricing: Allow your customers to enter in a specific amount to be charged.
 Most useful for donations or whenever you want the amount charged to be flexible and controlled by the customer.

 - Quantity List: Present your customers an option to enter in how many of each item they wish to order from a list of possibilies.
 This offers flexibility if you expect that customers will want multiple quantities of items.

 - Radio Button Percent: Allow your customers to select a percent discount (say, for returning customers) or a percent addition (like applicable taxes).
 Specific items can be excluded from percents- it does not make sense, for example, to add tax on a shipping charge.

 - Coupon Code: Apply either a fixed discount or a percent discount off of the order total if a customer correctly types in a discount code.

 - Text Quantity: Used in conjunction with the pricing items, allows your customers to specify how many of the pricing item they want.
 Place this item in front of either a Radio Button, Checkbox, or Text Field pricing item.

 - Credit Card Block: Found under "Item Blocks", streamlines the process of collecting credit card information.
 This is unnecessary if you use payment integration to collect payment.
 Note: specific security measures need to be in place for collecting and storing credit card information.